PopCat19/Project-Minimalist/README.md

 ## Customization

 The Project-Minimalist osu! skin is highly customizable.
-You can edit the skin's .fig and .ini files to change the colors, sizes, and fonts of various elements.
+You can edit the skin's .fig and .ini files to change various elements' colors, sizes, and fonts.

 ## Open Source

-The Project-Minimalist osu! skin will be open sourced with .fig files available to copy when finished.
+The Project-Minimalist osu! skin will be open-sourced with .fig files available to copy when finished.
 You are free to modify and distribute the skin without any worries.

 ## Contributions

-Contributions to the Project-Minimalist osu! skin are welcome.
-If you would like to contribute, please submit a pull request with your changes.
+Contributions to the Project-Minimalist osu! skin is welcome.
+If you want to contribute, please submit a pull request with your changes.

 ## License

 The Project-Minimalist osu! skin is licensed under the Unlicense License.
-You are free to use, modify, and distribute the skin, no credit required.
+You are free to use, modify, and distribute the skin, no credit is required.

 ## Credits

 - Design and development by PopCat19
-- osu! is a rhythm game developed by Dean "peppy" Herbert.
+- osu! is a rhythm game that Dean "peppy" Herbert developed.